awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-healthcheck.md

 **Problem**: A load balancer configured to use the HTTPS or SSL protocol with back\-end authentication enabled fails public key authentication\.

 **Cause**: The public key on the SSL certificate does not match the public key configured on the load balancer\.
 Use the `s_client` command to see the list of server certificates in the certificate chain\.
-For more information, see [s\_client](https://www.openssl.org/docs/manmaster/man1/s_client.html) in the OpenSSL documentation\.
+For more information, see [s\_client](https://www.openssl.org/docs/man1.1.1/man1/openssl-s_client.html) in the OpenSSL documentation\.

 **Solution**: Your might need to update your SSL certificate\.
 If your SSL certificate is current, try re\-installing it on your load balancer\.
-For more information, see [Replace the SSL Certificate for Your Classic Load Balancer](elb-update-ssl-cert.md)\.
+For more information, see [Replace the SSL certificate for your Classic Load Balancer](elb-update-ssl-cert.md)\.

 ## Instance is not receiving traffic from the load balancer<a name="ts-elb-healthcheck-securitygroup"></a>